-Notes welcomes submissions of interesting, informative, and well-written articles in the areas of music librarianship, music bibliography, the music trade, and discography, and on certain aspects of music history.
+Notes welcomes submissions of interesting, informative, and well-written articles on music librarianship, music bibliography, the music trade, and discography, and on certain aspects of music history.

 Submission of articles and reviews

-Articles should be submitted in electronic form via e-mail attachment.
-Manuscripts must be double spaced throughout and with 1½" margins on 8½" x 11" paper.
-The font should be Times New Roman and the size 12 point.
-All pages should be numbered.
-Authors should supply footnotes, charts, tables, illustrations, and legends on separate pages at the end of the manuscript.
-A brief author note should appear as the first (unnumbered) note.
-At the end of the article, a no more than 250-word abstract should be provided by the author.
-Manuscripts are first read by the editor for general suitability.
-They are then sent to one or more readers for further review and comment using a double-blind review process.
+Manuscripts are first read by the editor for general suitability, then sent to one or more readers for further review and comment using a double-blind review process.
 Once a decision has been reached, the editor will tell the author whether the paper is accepted for publication and, if so, under what conditions.
 All accepted manuscripts are edited to insure clarity of presentation and consistency of style.

 Illustrations and permissions

-Illustrations should be submitted electronically when possible.
-Submit illustrations at size (i.e., 100%) as an electronic file.
-Illustrations should be in Quark Xpress, Photoshop eps or tiff, Adobe Illustrator eps, or Acrobat PDF format (full application version; the free version downloaded from the Internet does not import into Quark).
+Illustrations should be submitted electronically at size in jpg, tiff, or PDF format.
 When fonts are part of the image, include both screen and printer versions of fonts.
 Fonts must be PostScript, not TrueType.
-Scans must be at 300 dpi for grayscale images and 1200 dpi for line art.
-Hardcopy illustrations are best reproduced from 8" x 10" glossy black-and-white photographs; high-quality photocopies may be accepted.
-Photocopies are adequate for first review.
+Scans must be 1) 300 dpi for grayscale images or 2) 1200 dpi for line art.
 Legends should be double spaced on a separate sheet accompanying the illustrations.
 Authors are responsible for obtaining permission to reprint illustrations, examples, song texts, and similar material.
 All necessary credits and acknowledgments should be included in the legends.

 The accuracy of citations, including names, titles, dates, page numbers, and quotations, is the responsibility of the author.
 All information should be carefully verified before a contribution is submitted.